calimanco/promise-polyfill-plus/README_EN.md

   })
 ```

-Custom Promise implementation，mount the static method to the specified promise constructor.
+Custom Promise implementation，mount the static method to the specified promise constructor (if missing).

 ```javascript
 import { initPromise } from 'promise-polyfill-plus'